ArtexJay/Obsidian-CyberGlow/README.md

 - File Exporer Note Count
 - Language Tool Integration
 - and more
-- If a pluging doesn't look right with this theme let me know.
+- If a plugin doesn't look right with this theme let me know.

 ### What to Expect